Official State of Nebraska Web Site

 Traffic Flow/Phasing:.
 Reconstruction will be accomplished through 16 individual projects.That will allow the work to be phased in an effort to maintain traffic.
 Although through traffic will be maintained, certain entrance ramps may be closed temporarily to facilitate construction.

 Schedule: The interchange is planned to be reconstructed over a 3 to 4 year period beginning in the fall of 2005.
-Construction info for 2006-2009 is listed above.
-However, if funding levels do not increase, the last phase of the construction project scheduled for 2009, will be delayed until 2011.
+Construction info for 2006-2008 is listed above.

-Estimated Cost: The total cost of the entire interchange reconstruction is estimated at $59 Million in 2010 dollars.
+Estimated Cost: The total cost of the entire interchange reconstruction is estimated at $41 Million.